-The Metro supports Ward Committees with monthly stipend for transport, air time and meals; provide stationery quarterly and Identification Badges for recognition when executing their duties.
+The Metro support Ward Committees with monthly stipend for transport, air time and meals; provide stationery quarterly and Identification Badges for recognition when executing their duties.

-Community Development Workers (CDWs)
+COMMUNITY DEVELOPMENT WORKERS (CDWs)

-The main purpose of the CDWs is to work with municipalities to help bridge the gap between government and the community; and strengthen integration and coordination between services provided by government and access to these services by communities (DPSA, 2007).
+The main purpose of the CDWs is to work with municipalities in order to help bridge the gap between government and the community; and strengthen integration and coordination between services provided by government and access to these services by communities (DPSA, 2007).

 The key task of CDWs is to improve service delivery, accessibility and to ensure that there's constant interaction between government and communities.
 CDWs are represented in the Metro Communicators' Forum which aims at strengthening communication between sector departments in the Metro.